30 / 60 / 90 Day Plan

 Phase Deliverables

-• VE Protocol running as standard on priority deals, results documented
+• VE Protocol running as standard on all deals, results documented

 • First wave of reworked estimating processes in motion